SOLUNTECH/KnackJS/README.md

 1. You have to find and set your appID and restAPIkey in Knack
 2. You have a function called lib set which will allows you to set the object of knack and then later update, create, delete the records there.

+This library provide you a simplify way of editing your objects with three methods, create, update and delete.

+a.
+The method lib.create will bring you the possibility of creating a record in your object you set earlier in your code (lib.set).
+Example below:

+    lib.create(lib.OBJECTS_ID.nameofYourObjectSet, JSON.stringify({
+                                            field_36: XXX, //Choose field to enter value you wish
+                                            field_37: id,
+                                            field_56: date
+                                        }))

+b.
+The method lib.update will bring you the possibility of updating a record and his fields in your object you set earlier in your code (lib.set).
+Example below:

+    lib.update(lib.OBJECTS_ID.nameOfYourObjectSet, record.id, JSON.stringify({
+                    field_157: account
+                }))

+c.
+Finally the method lib.delete which will bring you the option of deleting your record selected in the object

+    lib.delete(self.OBJECTS_IDS.nameOfYourObjectSet, record.id)

+We have two methods which permits to bring records from knack, find and findById One of the other method of the lib is the lib.find, which allows you to bring records by a specific value from a field.

+    lib.find(self.OBJECTS_IDS.objectYouSet, [{
+                        field: 'field_XXX',
+                        operator: 'is',
+                        value: 2
+                    }])
+                    .then(function (response) {  ...  }); // response would be all the records with this specific value

+lib.findById will allow you as the name said, to bring a record by his id.

+To start using the lib, you have to initiate it in the code.
+All your js code will be written there.

+    lib.find(self.OBJECTS_IDS.objectYouSet, idRecord).then(function (response) {  ...  }); // response would be the records with the id